mitapixcii86/Test_Task_devops_engineer/README.md

 postgress-address = address: db.cw005b9fmtrd.us-east-1.rds.amazonaws.com
 url = http://docker-test-devops-alb-1424055070.us-east-1.elb.amazonaws.com/

-#### common faq's/ tips
+## FAQ's/Tips

 ### Access credentials
 AWS access credentials must be supplied on the command line (see example below).
-This Terraform script was tested in my own AWS account with a user that has the `AmazonEC2FullAccess` and `AmazonVPCFullAccess` policies.
+This Terraform script was tested in my own AWS account with a user that has the `AmazonEC2FullAccess`, `AmazonRDSFullAccess` and `AmazonVPCFullAccess` policies.
 It was also tested in the Splice-supplied AWS account with a user that has the `AdministratorAccess` policy.

 ### EC2 Keypair
 The EC2 keypair name and ey gets generated automatically within the code.
 However if you wish to use your own generated key you can make modification (In var.tf-> Uncomment line24 & In ec2.tf-> Uncomment #16 & Comment #17)